AlynxZhou/reframe/README.md

 If you have only 1 connected monitor and you never rotate it, it should work out of the box without modifying the example configuration.
 If it cannot find your monitor, you need to manually select monitor via DRM card and connector.
 If you can see screen content, but cannot control it, you need to manually load `uinput` kernel module (`modprobe uinput`).

+You need to disconnect and restart it once you modify any monitor settings.

 ## Select Monitor via DRM Card and Connector

 1. Find your DRM card name (e.g., `card0`) and connector name (e.g., `DP-1`) in `/sys/class/drm/`.